ethereum/esp-website/README.md

 ```

 when creating a new record, try disabling the _'Restrict picklist to the values defined in the value set'_ option for the corresponding field.

+- `Checkbox`: besides how you're handling this input on the UI (e.g.: a radio button), Salesforce expects the value to be a boolean (`true`, `false`), so remember to convert the string before submitting the data.

 ## Grantees List data source